“We were so emotionally tired and in fear that if we lost the business we were in danger of losing our home.

 - We’ll discuss your current situation.

-- We’ll look at the different options available to you.
+- We’ll look at the different options available to you as this might not always be liquidation.

 - Assess Risks and Consequences to your business.